MohamedAbdelrahmanMetwally/console_calculator_app/README.md

 <a href="https://github.com/MohamedAbdelrahmanMetwally/console_calculator_app/tree/main">📦 GitHub Repository</a>
 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License <a href="https://github.com/MohamedAbdelrahmanMetwally/console_calculator_app/blob/main/LICENSE">here</a>.